 Poor glucose control can result in macrosomic (fat) babies - who can encounter problems during delivery or develop other problems soon after birth, such as jaundice or breathing problems.
 You are also at greater risk of stillbirth.
 Treatment will involve seeing a dietician and developing a plan of regular, gentle exercise.

 Some women may need insulin injections to control their glucose levels.
 Your obstetrician may decide to induce labour a week or two before your due date.
 Caesarean section is also more common in gestational diabetes.
 After the birth, most women will no longer require insulin.
 However, they are at higher risk of developing type 2 diabetes later in life.

-However, severe forms only occur in around one in 50 pregnancies.
-The causes are not entirely clear, but are thought be related to defects in the placenta.
-Some mothers are more at risk of developing pre-eclampsia.
+Most cases are mild and cause no trouble.
+Severe forms only occur in around one in 50 pregnancies and can be serious for both mother and baby.
+The causes are not entirely clear but there are some mothers who are more at risk of developing pre-eclampsia.
 These include mothers with: